GabCabreros/My_Portfolio/FINAL_PROJECT_GUIDE.md

 #### Option C: Flowise Cloud
 1. Go to [flowiseai.com](https://flowiseai.com)
-2. Sign up
+2. Sign up for an account
-3. Create new flow
+3. **Create new flow**:
-4. Import `flowise-app.json`
-5. Configure API key
+   - After signing in, click "New Chatflow" or "Create Flow"
+   - Give it a name (e.g., "Portfolio Chatbot")
+   - You'll see the Flowise canvas/editor
+4. **Set up RAG components** (see Step 2 below for detailed RAG setup)
+5. **Import or configure**:
+   - You can manually add nodes (Document Loader, Vector Store, etc.)
+   - Or use the flowise-app.json as a reference for node configuration
+6. **Configure API key**:
+   - Add your OpenAI API key in the Chat Model node
+   - Set up authentication if needed
+7. **Save and deploy**:
+   - Click "Save" to save your flow
+   - Get your Flow ID from the URL or API section
-6. Deploy and get API URL
+   - Your API URL will be: `https://flowiseai.com/api/v1/prediction/YOUR_FLOW_ID`

 ### Step 2: Set Up RAG with Knowledge Source